 While some of the ways we provide customer service have changed over the years, the importance of good customer service has not.
 It remains one of the critical keys to keeping customers happy.
 As customers interact with your financial staff, they not only expect a friendly smile when they walk into a branch office, but also a happy hello when they log on to your website.
 Most of us can relate to the frustration of having something go wrong and not being able to reach anyone for help.
 Having a Live Chat feature can help you provide that personal touch that so many online exchanges are lacking.

-- When questions arise about the website, the Live Chat rep can respond to the customer immediately by sharing their screen and walking them through the steps.
+- When questions arise about the website, the Live Chat rep can respond to the customer immediately by sharing their screen and walking them through the steps, it is also a good idea to get sms services for small business as a back up, this is a great way to be there for your customers.

 - Live Chat enables the sending of links to pages within the site that are of value.